**Quick Tip: If You Want An Instant Quote, Fill Out The Form On The Side And Rates Will Be Displayed Immediately.

 For instance, they will ask you questions about treatment, type of stroke, family history and your medical history.
 These questions are very similar to the questions asked when getting health insurance for stroke victims.

 These are very important when determining life insurance quotes for stroke survivors.
+In addition, this will be followed up with a medical exam.

 ***I am a national independent agent that has helped hundreds of stroke victims over the years obtain life insurance coverage.
 This is something that should not be taken lightly!!
 After a CVA, or if you have a family history of a CVA, YOU SHOULD BE COVERED!!
 PERIOD!!
 Call us to go over your options!
 There will be no sales pressure, just the best options that you can pick and choose from!